develmaycare/python-scripttease/docs/source/topics-configuration.rst

 Notes regarding this format:

 - This is the standard format for Python's ConfigParser.
 If you prefer, you may use ``=`` instead of ``:``.
-- The first line is the INI section and is used as the default comment.
+- The first part of each command is the INI section and is used as the default comment.
-- The command name must be the *first* option in the section.
+- The command name *must* be the *first* option in the section.
 - The arguments for the command appear as the value of the first option in the section.
 Arguments are separated by a space.
 - Arguments that should be treated as a single value should be enclosed in double quotes.